Peak Design Everyday Backpack Review (2023 Update)

 The removal of the waist strap and the small interior pockets made for a bit of getting used to, but the added comfort and the improved MagLatch help to balance that out.

-If you don’t already own the Everyday Backpack V1, then I say (without hesitation) the Everyday Backpack V2 is worthy of a purchase, especially with its lifetime warranty that is included in the package.
+If you don’t already own the Everyday Backpack V1, then I say (without hesitation) that the Everyday Backpack V2 is worthy of a purchase, especially with its lifetime warranty that is included in the package.

 It’s my favourite bag and it suits basically any situation I find myself in.
 I love mine and I’ll always happily promote it to anybody who may look my way or make the mistake of asking me about it.